 What Is Inconel®?

-Predominantly nickel, with chromium as a second element, Inconel® alloys are oxidation and corrosion resistant materials.
-It is a family of austenite nickel-chromium based superalloys or high-performance alloys.
+Predominantly nickel, with chromium as a second element, Inconel® alloys are oxidation-corrosion-resistant materials.
+It is a family of austenite nickel-chromium-based superalloys or high-performance alloys.

 Inconel® is the preferred metal for high temperature requirements in aerospace engines, gas turbines, food processing, and petrochemical and geothermal applications.

 |Photo credit: Photo by bnhsu; some rights reserved; taken at Gothenburg Airport, Västra Götaland|

 While this metal easily surpasses aluminum and steel in terms of retaining structural integrity under high temperatures, it is also an extremely difficult—as well as expensive—metal to shape and machine.

 Looking for Custom Machining of Inconel® Fittings and Inconel® Parts?

 At Specialized Turning, we are well-versed with the Inconel® machining process and possess the technology to handle this tough metal while maximizing our machining efficiency.

 As the experts in machining Inconel® alloys 600, 625, and 718, we only use advanced tooling geometries and coatings.
 This ensures the most economical stock removal rates at the highest speeds—conducive to avoid damaging work hardening.

 Inconel® 600 – Solid solution strengthened, used in furnace component, chemical processing equipment, food industry, and in nuclear engineering.
 Maintains its structure in applications where other alloys undergo permanent, irreversible distortions.